 Put a Cap on It: How to Control Government Spending and Balance the BudgetPosted on November 15, 2001 | Type: Policy Report | Author: Stephen Slivinski

 Arizona is facing a $675 million budget deficit this year.
 This budget crisis is a product of irresponsible and out-of-control government spending during previous years.
 If the state budget had grown no faster than the rate of population growth plus inflation since 1995, the budget would be $650 million smaller this year.
 To balance the budget, the state legislature must cut spending to that level during a special session that will begin on November 13.
 The rest of the budget gap could be covered by transfers from Arizona's $350 million rainy day fund.

-The Economic Effects of Increasing Competition in Long Distance Telecommunications Service in ArizonaPosted on November 01, 2001 | Type: Policy Report | Author: Debra Roubik
+The Economic Effects of Increasing Competition in Long Distance Telecommunications Service in ArizonaPosted on November 01, 2001 | Type: Policy Report | Author: David W. Sosa

 As a fragment of the former Bell system and the incumbent provider of local telephone service, Qwest is specifically prohibited by federal law from providing long distance telecommunications service in areas where it has traditionally offered local service.
 This means that it cannot provide voice and data service between Arizona and New Mexico, for example, nor between Phoenix and Tucson for that matter.
 To enter these markets, Qwest must obtain permission from state and federal regulators.